Skip to main content

 3

-The developer requests a virtual card with limits (amount, merchant, expiration).
+The developer requests a card permission with spending rules (amount, merchant, expiration).
 A network modal (Visa/Mastercard) appears and the user confirms using their passkey.

 4

-Each request returns a new card number, scoped and single-use.
+Each approved payment returns a secure one-time card number that only works within the spending rules — never the real card number.
 The agent uses it in browser checkout or APIs.

 How agents actually pay